Lowering blood glucose

 Long ferment sourdough breadSourdough bread made with 100% wholemeal is digestible, soft and very tasty.

-Numerous studies have shown that gluten that has been hydrolysed by the enzymes in the sourdough method of baking has many beneficial virtues such as less muscle injury during exercise; and resistance to a hepatitis infection[5].
+Numerous studies have shown that gluten which has been hydrolysed by the enzymes in the sourdough method of baking has many beneficial virtues such as less muscle injury during exercise; and resistance to a hepatitis infection[5].

 Sourdoughs tend to be expensive; consider baking them yourself.
-The loaf above takes just five minutes every morning to prepare, including grinding the flour.
+The loaf above takes just five minutes to prepare, including grinding the flour.
 The taste, texture and digestibility are astounding; as is the price tag if you are willing to purchase a mill and source the wheat directly from a farmer.
 It costs around half a dollar to make.

 100% wholemeal flour from our Hawo mill.

-Ginger
+Ginger and turmeric

 It has long been known that fresh ginger has many benefits, especially for the diabetic.
 It is not however a substitute for avoiding refined carbs.